asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-chan_sip/Configuring-chan_sip-for-IPv6.md

 bindaddr=[::]:5062
 ```

-!!! tip
+/// tip
-    You can choose independently for UDP, TCP, and TLS, by specifying different values for  "udpbindaddr", "tcpbindaddr", and "tlsbindaddr".
+You can choose independently for UDP, TCP, and TLS, by specifying
+different values for `udpbindaddr`, `tcpbindaddr`, and `tlsbindaddr`.

-    Note that using bindaddr=:: will show only a single IPv6 socket in netstat.
-IPv4 is supported at the same time using IPv4-mapped IPv6 addresses.)
+Note that using `bindaddr=::` will show only a single IPv6 socket in
+netstat.
+IPv4 is supported at the same time using IPv4-mapped IPv6

-[//]: # (end-tip)
+addresses.
+///

 Other Options
 =============